firefox-devtools/profiler/docs-user/guide-perf-profiling.md

 [The Firefox Profiler](https://profiler.firefox.com/) provides an alternative UI for these profiles; it knows how to display profiles from perf.

-(Importing other profile sources is being investigated, such as in [issue #1138](https://github.com/firefox-devtools/profiler/issues/1138).)
+(Importing other profile sources is being investigated, such as in [issue #1138](https://github.com/firefox-devtools/profiler/issues/1138), and [issue #1553](https://github.com/firefox-devtools/profiler/issues/1553).)

 There are three major differences between the Gecko profiler and perf: